p12h4/DF-Guide/Bedrock/Guide.md

 - Hoppers can be used to place undyed shulker boxes inside of dyed shulker boxes

-- Pumpkins can be equipped on armor stands, players and hostile mobs.
-These pumpkins will convert to regular pumpkins in future versions instead of carved pumpkins

 - Standing and wall banners can be obtained by mining their respective block forms with a Silk Touch tool
 <br>